 GREAT NEWS!
-As of August 17, Max and I will be partnering up and offering her sessions at Northern Virginia Therapeutic Riding Program in Clifton, VA.
+Max and I have been partnering up and offering her sessions at Northern Virginia Therapeutic Riding Program in Clifton, VA.
 I am so excited to be working in collaboration with the NVTRP staff and horses!
 See you there!

 In addition to a master’s degree in Counseling Psychology, and a PhD in Counselor Education and Supervision, I hold a two-year post graduate certification in Gestalt Equine Psychotherapy.
 It also included extensive training in Trauma-Focused Equine Facilitated Psychotherapy (Natural Lifemanship Model), Dialectical Behavior Therapy, and Relational Cultural Therapy.